 Tea tree oil (TTO), derived from an Australian native plant, has immense benefits for the skin – including your scalp.
 Besides being a strong antioxidant, it has anti-inflammatory and antimicrobial properties (8).

-Apart from bacteria, it is effective against protozoal, fungal, and viral infections on the skin (8).
+Apart from bacteria, it may be effective against protozoal, fungal, and viral infections on the skin (8).
 Similar to the previous recipe, avocado oil is used for moisturization.

-Brown sugar allows you to remove dead skin and is mild in nature.
+Brown sugar may help remove dead skin and is mild in nature.
 Moreover, it is less abrasive and finer than regular granulated sugar (9).